chandra-sekar/chndr/about/index.md

 title: About me
 ---

 My name’s Chandrasekar.
-I am a web developer from Chennai, India.
-I currently live with my wife in Subang Jaya, Malaysia where I work remotely as a lead front-end developer at HappyFox.
+I am a design engineer based in Sheffield, UK.

 My day to day work involves design, building prototypes, a bit of product management and shipping working code to end users.
 I believe in building working demos/prototypes and iterating based on feedback.
 Having worked with small teams on building two products from scratch at HappyFox, I believe my happiest work environment is when I am working with small teams and fast feedback loops.